BibleGet-I-O/bibleget-wordpress/readme.txt

 == Upgrade Notice ==

 = 7.3 =
-Fixes botched styling of the multiselect in the block editor after recent WordPress/Gutenberg updates, adds font picker to block editor
+Fixes botched styling of the multiselect in the block editor after recent WordPress/Gutenberg updates, adds a few enhancements to the block editor options

 = 7.2 =
 Better styling of poetic verses in NABRE version, fix for error table being shown to end user